 Political economy, critical theory, immigration, theories of nationalism & citizenship.

-Andrea is a researcher at the Institute for Immigration Research and a doctoral candidate in the department of Cultural Studies at George Mason University.
+Andrea joined the German department in 2012 and since then taught 100-, 200-, and 300-level courses in German.
+She is also a researcher at the Institute for Immigration Research and a doctoral candidate in the department of Cultural Studies at George Mason University.
 Her dissertation addresses the 'German' idea of heimat (homeland), and it situates that idea within the historical context of German reunification and the EU's eastern expansion to elucidate social relations-particularly economic relations-that pertained during, and as a consequence of, the neoliberal restructuring of the German welfare state.
-She joined the German department in 2012.

 "Memorial to the Murdered Jews of Europe in Berlin: The Spectacular [A]ffect of Vergangenheitsbewältigung."
 International Journal of Zizek Studies 6, no. 2 (2012).